Skip to content

 No labels = code default

-If a variable has no labels configured in its rollout, your application serves the code default (the default value passed to logfire.var()).
-To serve the latest version instead, create a label that references latest and include it in your rollout.
+If a variable has no labels configured in its routing, your application serves the code default (the default value passed to logfire.var()).
+To serve the latest version instead, create a label that references latest and include it in your routing.

 • Set production to 90 and canary to 10 for a 10% canary deployment